artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 If you clone from the github repo, you'll see a cli directory.
 This contains a script I used as a one-off to import some pre-existing GoCardless subscriptions.
-It's not a fully fledged tool but it may help others with one-off import tasks to build a tool for their own needs from that.
+It's not a fully fledged tool, but it may help others with one-off import tasks to build a tool for their own needs from that.

 ## Change log